 If you do not opt for the NCB add-on and file a claim, the NCB is zeroed out.

 The terms and conditions regarding the NCB differ for a commercial vehicle.
-Hence, it is important that you read the agreement attentively.
+Hence, it is important that you read the agreement carefully.

 Here are all the possibilities that could terminate your no-claim bonus.